 on the Kaibab Plateau - 40 miles of impressive scenery with the cliffs on one side and the vast, level plains around Marble Canyon and House Rock Valley

-on the other, followed by a steep climb into pine forest at the edge of plateau.
-Apart from the Ferry, the road passes just one other settlement, Cliff Dwellers
+on the other, followed (to the west) by a steep climb into pine forest at the edge of plateau.
+Apart from the Ferry, the road passes just one other significant settlement, Cliff Dwellers

 , which consists of a few adobe buildings nestled amongst crumbling rocks and oddly shaped boulders, including a restaurant, lodge and gas station.
 There are plenty of places for free primitive camping along dirt tracks either side of US 89A, mostly on the southeast side, for example near milepost 548 where a short side track leads to a corral, also used as the trailhead to Soap Creek

-, reached by a side track near milepost 561, and two a few miles away near Jacob's Pools
+, reached by a side track near milepost 561, and two a few miles away near Jacob's Pool

 , one of which is described below.

 Jacob's Pool and nearby Rachel's Pool

 are a series of small springs at the foot of the Vermilion Cliffs that were once used by, and are named after, the family of John D Lee